kamilio/poe-v1-models/ROADMAP.md

     - [x] Store a single snapshot of the prior run in `dist/models_previous.json` for GH Pages publication.
     - [x] Compare with the previous snapshot to append `{"date", "added", "removed", "total_models"}` entries in `dist/changelog.json`.
     - [x] Publish `dist/changelog.html` to render the changelog feed.
-- [ ] Changelog inner workings
+- [x] Changelog inner workings
-    - every `models.json` is published to GitHub Releases (timestamped version) and becomes the single source of truth; tooling only reads the most recent 30 releases.
+    - [x] Every `models.json` is published to GitHub Releases via `scripts/publish_release.py`, producing timestamped tags that act as the single source of truth for downstream consumers.
-    - the changelog generator consumes those releases via the GitHub REST API and diffs models added / removed for `dist/changelog.json`.
+    - [x] The changelog generator consumes those releases via the GitHub REST API and diffs models added / removed for `dist/changelog.json`.
-    - local runs hit the GitHub API (unauthenticated for public repos, optional token support if needed) so the flow can be exercised outside CI.
+    - [x] Local runs hit the GitHub API (unauthenticated for public repos, optional token support if needed) so the flow can be exercised outside CI.
+- [x] Track price changes in the json file.
+Make sure this has test coverage, and the tests are working with mock data, not real data.
+    - [x] Store structured `price_changes` entries for all `PricingSnapshot` fields, including direction and deltas, with dedicated test coverage on synthetic fixtures.
+    - [x] Visualize the changes in the changelog website whenever they occur.
+Increases render in black, decreases in green with subtle textual cues.
+- [x] Color code the model additions and removal green and red.
+- [x] Generate rss feed for the changelog, pretty much the same html content as the changelog html.
+Duplication is probably ok for now, but make some comments in the code that updating web should update rss and vice versa
+    - [x] Link the RSS feed from `changelog.html`.